UMICHMDP/wordpress/wp-content/plugins/miniorange-login-openid/readme.txt

 See the <a href="https://wordpress.org/plugins/miniorange-login-openid/screenshots/">Screenshots</a> section for visuals on social sharing.

 = Social Comments =
-Allow users to comment on your website using supported social media commenting apps such as Facebook and Google.
+Allow users to social comment on your website using supported social media commenting apps such as Facebook and Google.
 Social Comments does not require the users to be registered or logged in on your site for adding comments.

 = Easy Integration =
+Social Login is the easiest to configure and conveniently allows you to setup and start using the plugin in seconds.
 Easy integration with your website with options to add Social login on login page, registration page and comments section.
 Add `miniOrange - Social Login` widget to add social login in widget area.
 Add shortcode [miniorange_social_login] to add social login in other places.
 Add social sharing applications to home page, posts, content pages, WooCommerce product page, bbPress forums, bbPress topics, bbPress replies and anywhere on your site using widgets.
 For Social Sharing, use `miniOrange Sharing - Vertical` for floating vertical widget and `miniOrange Sharing - Horizontal` for horizontal widget to add social sharing in widget area.
 Add shortcode [miniorange_social_sharing] for horizontal sharing icons and [miniorange_social_sharing_vertical] for vertical sharing icons.

-= Beautiful customizations =
-Customize Social Login and Social Sharing icons using a range of UI options like shape, size and theme.
-Choose from the following shapes - square, circle, rounded and long.
-Choose from the following themes - default, filled background, without background.
-Additionally customize the curve of the long buttons.

 = Single sign-on =
 Single Sign-On using Social Login creates a single authentication system for multiple web properties allowing users to navigate websites with a single account.

 All other Social Login and Social Sharing applications are supported through a simple email to info@miniorange.com.

-= Features - =

-*	Clean and easy to use WordPress admin UI
-*	**NO SETUP required for any social login or social sharing application**
-*	Support for SHORTCODE for both social login and social sharing(horizontal & vertical)
-*   Choose where to add the Social Login Icons: login page, registration page, comment form or anywhere on your site using our Social Login widget/ shortcode.
-*	Option to add Social Comment using Facebook and Google.
-*	Share with social media applications - Facebook, Twitter, Google+, Pinterest, Reddit, Vkontakte, Tumblr, StumbleUpon, LinkedIn, Pocket, Digg, Delicious, Odnoklassniki, Email, Print, Whatsapp
-*   Option to add social sharing icons on homepage, posts, feeds, content pages, WooCommerce product page, bbPress forums etc.
-*	Option to add a horizontal social sharing widget and a floating vertical social sharing widget to website.
-*	Select from a range beautiful designs of social login buttons/icons and social sharing buttons/icons.
-*	Preview customization of selected social login and social sharing applications in WordPress admin panel.
-*	Horizontal Social Sharing widget for share icons
-*	Floating Vertical Social Sharing widget for share icons
-*	Customize social login and social sharing buttons to match your website's theme.
-*	Select your favourite theme for social sharing and social login icons.
-*	One-click login to your website using any social login app.
-[Premium with 30 days Free trial]
-*	Login to social media applications - Facebook, Google, Vkontakte, Twitter, LinkedIn, Instagram, Amazon, Salesforce, Windows Live.
-[Premium with 30 days Free trial]
-*	Set custom redirect option for social login to point your users to your desired page [Premium with 30 days Free trial]
-*	Optionally select from a range of logout URL options for social login [Premium with 30 days Free trial]
-*	Optional automatic user registration after social login if the user is not already registered with your site.
-[Premium with 30 days Free trial]
-*	Assign universal role to users registering through Social Login [Premium]
-*	Variety of troubleshooting topics in plugin.
-*	**Support** using email and in-plugin support form

-= Registration - How is this plugin better than other plugins available = Our very simple and easy registration lets you register with miniOrange. miniOrange takes care of creating applications for you in Social Login.
-In any other social login plugin, if you are providing login with a social media application, facebook for example, you will need an App ID for which you will need to create an entire application in facebook.
-So if you want to provide login with 10 different social applications then you need to go and create 10 applications in those social platforms.
-Using our plugin, Social Login, Social Sharing by miniOrange, you do not need to do that.
-Just by creating one registration with us, you get Social login plus other features.

 = Website - =
 These additional features are available upon request.
 Send an email to info@miniorange.com if you need any of these features.

-User Profile Data, integration with external softwares like salesforce, box, office 365, mailchimp etc, and Social Analytics.
+User Profile Data, integration with external softwares like salesforce, box, office 365 etc, and Social Analytics.
 This can also captures users’ profile data, with their permission, and automatically creates a profile in miniOrange database and you can download it using a CSV file or a PDF file.

-Check out our website for other plugins <a href="http://miniorange.com/plugins" >http://miniorange.com/plugins</a> or <a href="https://wordpress.org/plugins/search.php?q=miniorange" >click here</a> to see all our listed WordPress plugins.
+Check out our website for other plugins <a href="https://www.miniorange.com/plugins" >https://www.miniorange.com/plugins</a> or <a href="https://wordpress.org/plugins/search.php?q=miniorange" >click here</a> to see all our listed WordPress plugins.
-For more support or info email us at info@miniorange.com or <a href="http://miniorange.com/contact" >Contact us</a>.
+For more support or info email us at info@miniorange.com or <a href="https://www.miniorange.com/contact" >Contact us</a>.
 You can also submit your query from the plugin's configuration page.

 == Installation ==